TONYSHOKRY/Formal-methods/README.md

 - a shared set of **properties** that can be checked on both models (same labels).
 - scenario excerpt for the parameter extraction.

-The goal of this artifact is to show how a self-adaptive system can be modelled and analysed with a conditional probabilistic, feature guarded transition system and a controller switching between features.
+The goal of this artifact is to show how a self-adaptive system can be modelled and analysed with a conditional probabilistic, state guarded transition system and intervening controlling modules.

 **Authors:** Antonios Naguib, Olga Kouchnarenko, Frédéric Lassabe